Typhoon Chanthu (2010): Meteorological history

-Impact
+Preparations and impact

 Philippines

+Before the storm hit Aurora, a report was issued by the National Disaster Coordinating Council to let Local Government Units (more so those near the affected areas) to keep an eye on the storm.

 In Luzon, heavy rains triggered floods that destroyed at least one house and stranded thousands of people.
 Eight people were killed in the Philippines.
+Throughout Aurora, heavy rains triggered flash flooding which destroyed at least one home and stranded hundreds of residents.
+The Paltic barangay, within Dingalan, became inaccessible to rescuers after the local river topped its banks and washed out nearby slopes.
+Following the system's development, PAGASA stated that rainfall from system could trigger landslides and flooding in Aurora, the Bicol Region, and Quezon.

 China

+On July 28, the Chinese government advised residents to stay indoors.
+Meteorologists also braced for heavy flooding and rainfall.
+The government also evacuated people from coast-lying areas, including ports.
+Other than rainfall, the government is also concerned for the Yangtze, which has experienced heavy flooding, with floodgates opening.
+A total of 3 million people had to be evacuated because of the storm.
 In China, The Xinhua State news reported that two people were killed by walls that were blown over by strong gales.
-The typhoon made landfall near the city of Wuchuan.
+The typhoon made landfall in Hainan, killing two people.
+The typhoon later made landfall near the city of Wuchuan.
 State-run television broadcast images of large waves crashing on to the Guangdong shore, trees flattened by wind and electric poles collapsed onto streets under heavy rain.
 Thereafter heavy flooding swept away a 50-year-old man in a village in Hong Kong.
 The southern Chinese provinces of Guangdong and Hainan braced themselves, ahead of Typhoon Chanthu's expected landfall.
 Guangdong meteorological authorities, have launched the highest level of disaster response.
 In all, 9 people were killed in South China, and total economic losses were counted to be CNY 5.54 billion (US$817.7 million).

-Hong Kong

-When Chanthu's rain bands passed over Hong Kong, heavy rains brought about serious floodings across the territory.
-The Black Rainstorm Signal was issued.
-Two people were drowned and found dead, and two are still missing.